lionkiller900/test1/README.md

     <a href="">
         <img src="/wireframes/Webhook_fail_500.png" alt="Webhooks successful">
     </a>
 - In addition, the events of financial activities can be found on the Events area under the Developers tab.

+## Email
+- First you must install allauth using:

+        pip3 install django-allauth==0.41.0

+And then use

+        pip3 freeze > requirements.txt

+- Then obtain the passcode from your gmail account and paste it into Heroku Config vars.
+-Test the email functionality by signing up.
+Please note that the email used must be the email created from gmail. (i.e my gmail created.)

 # DEPLOYMENT
 ## Git deployment